JadAbouHawili/String-Incrementer/README.md

 increment_string(value), type(value) is str

+Value can only consist of alphanumeric characters ( letters and numbers ).

 **What the function does:**

 Takes a string and increments its end number (if exists) by adding 1 to it, leading zeros are considered and contribute to the length of the output